ggorlen/rene/README.md

 This is a heavily constrained Python-like (whitespace significant) toy language that attempts to disallow any features or syntax that isn't allowed on homework or exams.
 Notably:

 - All you get are variables, numbers, fixed-size arrays, loops, conditions and function calls.
-You can call plain Python functions like `print` but not instance methods.
+You can call plain functions like `print` but not instance methods like `math.log2`.
   - You should restrict your function calls to `max`, `min`, `abs` and that ilk.
 - No augmented assignments like `+=` or `++`.
 Use `foo = foo + 1`.
-- No dicts or dynamic arrays/lists.
+- No dicts or lists.
 Use fixed arrays.
 - No `len(iterable)`.
 Add explicit length variables to the function header.
 - No `for i in range(0, n):`.
 Use `for i = 1 -> n:`, where `n` is inclusive and transpiles to `for i in range(1, n + 1)`.
 - No `and` and `or`.
 Use `&&` and `||`.